brunod-e/brunod-e/README.md

 I'm a Frontend Developer with experience in various fields, such as maintaining and optimizing applications, creating websites with user-friendly pages, and building solutions for users and customers.
 Currently, I'm working using React, TypeScript, and Redux with a JavaScript, HTML, and CSS basis.

-Would like to see more about my work?
-Send me a message.

 **Talking about me:**